abreorussel/IE643-super-resolution-lmlt/README.md

 ```

 ### NOTE
-Refer the lmlt_notebook.ipynb for finetuning steps.
+- Refer the lmlt_notebook.ipynb for finetuning steps.
 Refer the IE643_Final_Streamlit_Interface_Crop.ipynb for the Interface.
-The interface code is mentionend in streamlit.py
+The interface code is mentioned in streamlit.py.
+- TO run the interface using streamlit , consider the following repository https://github.com/abreorussel/super-resolution-streamlit-app